How to find the best tradesmen

 Always get 3 quotes for any work

-If you ensure you get a number of quotes for every piece of work that needs doing, you can better judge the true price, and you are less likely to get ripped off.
+If you ensure you get a number of quotes for every piece of work that needs doing, you can better judge the true price.
+You are also less likely to get ripped off.
 It can be astonishing how much prices vary.
 Also, each time you speak to a builder about the work, you will learn more about it – and will be better able to judge if a tradesman knows what they are talking about, or is spinning a yarn.

 You’ll soon realise how surprisingly difficult it is to get a quote out of a builder, but persevere.
 Approach at least 5 tradesmen from the off so that you have enough quotes to be able to compare.